-[Breaking News] Looks Like The SNES Classic Mini Is Available On GameStop’s Website
+Looks Like The SNES Classic Mini Is Available On GameStop’s Website

-Walmart recently announced that the retail store would start selling SNES Classic Mini on November 15, 16, and 17.
-Retroseekers who are eager to score the retrospective console head over to Walmart’s website hoping to get their hands on the $80 console.
+Walmart recently announced that the retail store would start selling the SNES Classic Mini on November 15, 16, and 17.
+Retroseekers who are eager to score the retrospective console can head over to Walmart’s website and hope to get their hands on the $80 console.
 Today, GameStop secretly made the SNES Mini Classic available on their website.
-In fact, news over the SNES Classic Mini availability flooded Twitter feeds to spread the good news to all retro hunters out there.
+In fact, news over the SNES Classic Mini’s availability flooded Twitter, spreading the good news among retro video game fans.

 A big shoutout to Warrio64 for spotting GameStop’s sneaky launch of the SNES Classic Mini restock.
 Apparently, the listing is quite surprising.
-It appears that GameStop is offering a pricey $124.99 SNES Classic Mini Bundle compared to its original price.
+It appears that GameStop is offering a pricey $124.99 SNES Classic Mini Bundle, which is higher than its original price.

 Moreover, the GameStop SNES Classic Mini listing specifically mentioned that the product is not applicable for returns unless complete and in sealed condition.
 Upon writing this article, the listing is good to go.
-We initiated an order, and it successfully went through.
 Hunters who have successfully purchased the console shared their excitement over Twitter.
 Therefore, for SNES Classic Mini seekers out there looking to score the retro console, now is your time.
 Be quick, before the site crashes.

 pricey SNES Classic bundle available at GameStop https://t.co/YzmFyFCgEp pic.twitter.com/y7xuhhKt80